ricardomonte/To-do/README.md

 - Go to the main page.
 - Press the "Code" button and get the repo link.
 - Clone it using git command "git clone".
+- Open in terminal the folder just cloned.
+- run in terminal 'npm install'.
+- To see locally run 'npm run build'.
+- You can visualize the project by opening index.html in the dist folder.

+##  :construction_worker: For testing

+After runing 'npm install':

+- In the terminal run 'npm run test'.

 ## :bust_in_silhouette: Author